 Post-divorce retirement adds a host of complications to alimony calculations.
 New Jersey law has provided little guidance in these matters until the recent ruling on Krupinski v.
 Krupinski, which offered a precedent that can be used in future negotiations.
-However one of the important conclusions that can be drawn from the Appellate Division ruling is that retirement should be considered at the time of the divorce when CIS, Easy Soft’s NJ matrimonial software, can be of help.
+However one of the important conclusions that can be drawn from the Appellate Division ruling is that retirement should be considered at the time of the divorce when CIS, Easysoft Legal Software’s NJ matrimonial software, can be of help.

 Retirement’s Effects On Alimony

 Often when couples divorce, retirement is decades away so not the first asset that anyone, including a family law attorney, considers.
 It’s important to understand that retirement has an effect on both parties from the beginning of the split.

 After divorce the alimony payer has less discretionary money, making it harder to find the money to save for retirement.
 Income typically drops after retirement, so that may be a reason to lower alimony payments.
 This in turn affects the recipient who needs to be prepared for the loss of income.
 Finally, in the event of a pension rather than a 401K plan, should the spouse be entitled to a portion of the pension payments in addition to alimony?